 1. Positive real returns

 While nominal returns enable comparisons with other institutional investors, it’s real returns that provide purchasing power.
-GIC achieved 4.0% real returns over the 20-year period ending 31 March 2016.
+Over 20 years up to 31 March 2017, GIC achieved an annualised real rate of return of 3.7% per year.

 According to the MOF, GIC has delivered creditable results on government assets over the long-term.
 Click here to find out more.